lianruizuo/haca3/README.md

 ---

 ## Prerequisites
-Preprocessing steps of your neuroimage data include: inhomogeneity correction, registration to MNI template, super-resolution for 2D acquired scans (optional, but recommended).
+Standard neuroimage preprocessing steps are needed before running HACA3.
+These preprocessing steps include: inhomogeneity correction, registration to MNI template, and super-resolution for 2D acquired scans (optional, but recommended).

 ---